Reviews You Can Rely On

 Our Verdict

 The Ninja Pro XL 6.5 Qt strikes a decent balance between capacity and convenience, making it suitable for families who want to air fry larger batches without dedicating massive counter space.
 It makes delicious wings that are crispy on the outside and juicy on the inside.
 Fries and tater tots have the perfect crunch, but the air-fried salmon could have been more moist.
-I appreciate that Ninja specifically calls out the absence of PTFE on the cooking surface right on the box, addressing growing health concerns about non-stick coatings.
-However, the unit's temperature control system feels oddly designed, with irregular intervals ranging from 5 to 15 degrees and a puzzling gap between 400°F and 450°F that limits precision cooking.
-While the simple interface makes it approachable for beginners, more experienced cooks may find themselves frustrated by the lack of fine-tuned controls and missing features like automatic basket-pause or shake reminders that have become standard on some of the top air fryers I've tested.
+We appreciate that Ninja specifically calls out the absence of PTFE on the cooking surface right on the box.
+However, the unit's temperature control system is oddly designed, with irregular intervals ranging from 5 to 15 degrees and a puzzling gap between 400°F and 450°F that limits precision cooking.
+While the simple interface makes it approachable for beginners, more experienced cooks may find themselves frustrated by the lack of fine-tuned controls and missing features like automatic basket-pause or shake reminders.

 REASONS TO BUY